 In 2016, I was sitting in a PGCHE session (LTHE is the Exeter equivalent), discussing the challenges faced by students in universities today.
-These included the BIPOC teaching and attainment gap, the need to decolonise the curriculum, as well as the challenges of access and support given students from low-income households, to LGBT+ students, and those entering the University from care.
+These included the BIPOC teaching and attainment gap, the need to decolonise the curriculum, as well as the challenges of access and support given students from low-income households, to LGBTQ+ students, and those entering the University from care.

 What became quickly apparent in this class – full of other PhD students and Early-Career Researchers – was that the majority felt that decolonisation – along with the variety of challenges to successful teaching – was not their priority to address in their day-to-day roles.

 The only other dissenter to this view was an English Literature PhD student, Claire Hurley.
 We spoke after the class and decided that if no-one else was going to try to fix these challenges, then we would try in our spare time.
 Our idea for what eventually became ‘Radical Pedagogies’ grew out of our collective frustration at this shirking of responsibility and type of inertia in universities, particularly when it came to resolving the prevalent challenges and barriers that students face year in and year out.

 Tip #1: Make sure to find a collaborator (or three!) early on for your idea – their passions, perspectives, and support will be invaluable to develop your project idea.

 We spoke on Facebook over the following few days, trying to decide what we could do to make a difference on these issues.
 We agreed that whatever we chose to do, it had to be truly innovative and inclusive, ultimately deciding that we would create an entirely student-led teaching forum for Humanities staff that would approach and discuss these challenges.
 While this may not sound too innovative by itself, we decided that we would: